This is page

 Bill took part in the 2007 Inside Out Festival, appearing at Hambledon Hill - see here for what was involved.

-"Could've Fooled Me" and "Could've Fooled Me Too" were exhibitions featuring contemporary art works, staged at the the Upwey Old School in early April 2007 and at the Monkton Gallery in early April 2006.
+"Could've Fooled Me"are exhibitions featuring contemporary art works, staged at the Upwey Old School in early April and previously at the Monkton Gallery.
+Details of the eleventh incarnation can be found here.

 Bill was involved with